Display Poll Results with a Pie Chart

 Labelling the results

-The next step is to label the results so we know what we are looking at in the pie chart.
-The Group function eliminates duplicate values from a column and can be used to reduce a list of repeating elements to only one of each name.
-Since column B:B also provides the description for the results, we will select that column.
-Again, I'm using a Slice function to remove the column header from my pie chart.
+Next, label the results so the pie chart shows what each slice represents.
+The Group function eliminates duplicate values from a column and reduces a list of repeating elements to a single instance of each name.
+Since column B:B contains the response text, select that column.
+Again, use Slice to remove the column header from the chart.

 The finished chart